NCAR/lrose-core/docs/apps/radx/dualpol/DualPolImages.md

 # Example Images for Dual-Polarization Applications

-## KDP, PID and Precipitation Rate Applications - example images
+## The measured fields are DBZ, VEL, WIDTH, ZDR, RHOHV and PHIDP

 ### DBZ